plamfok/GoldenRose/README.md

 What's inside?
 --------------

-The Symfony Standard Edition is configured with the following defaults:
+he Symfony Standard Edition is configured with the following defaults:

   * An AppBundle you can use to start coding;